AneezAmja/pokedex/README.md

 * **lib:** central repository for your application's Dart codebase.
 Within this folder, you'll find the essential components that define your app's user interface, manage its state, and handle business logic.

+## Future features
+ - [ ] Add in evolutions in the pokemon detailed screen
+ - [ ] Allow users to favourite their pokemon
+ - [ ] Add in functionality to swipe onto next pokemon in the pokdex from the pokemon detailed screen

 ## Contributing